 Addiction thrives in isolation, so take advantage of opportunities, or encourage others, to maintain connections and community.
 People in recovery or struggling with problems as a result of substance use disorder can find ways to access support and help online as well.

-- In the Rooms, for immediate access to online fellowship & community for any number of topics (alcohol, narcotics, co-dependence, even COVID-19 support).
+- In the Rooms, for immediate access to online fellowship and community for any number of topics (alcohol, narcotics, co-dependence, even COVID-19 support).

-- An article on coping with COVID-19 & isolation as a long-term person in recovery from Shatterproof.
+- An article on coping with COVID-19 and isolation as a long-term person in recovery from Shatterproof.

-- The Massachusetts Organization of Addiction & Recovery has put out a COVID-19 Resources for the Recovery Community page for local online resources in Massachusetts.
+- The Massachusetts Organization of Addiction and Recovery has put out a COVID-19 Resources for the Recovery Community page for local online resources in Massachusetts.
 More about MOAR here.

 - The American Society of Addiction Medicine has published a page of COVID-19 resources here.